Gerald Champion Regional Medical Center: Transition to regional medical center

 and changed its name to Gerald Champion Regional Medical Center.

 The original building remained vacant for several years and when no use could be found for it was torn down in 2003.

 The new building was constructed at 152000 sqft at a construction cost of $25,841,000.
 It won Building Design & Construction magazine's Grand Award: Institutional in 2000.
 The program manager was American Health Facilities Development (a subsidiary of Quorum Health Resources), the architects were Collins Reisenbichler Architects (since merged with Perkins and Will), and the general contractor was Robins & Morton.

-GCRMC celebrated its 60th anniversary on August 22, 2009 with the opening of a renovated entryway and a new obstetrics unit.
+GCRMC celebrated its 60th anniversary on August 22, 2009, with the opening of a renovated entryway and a new obstetrics unit.

+Acquisition by CHRISTUS Health

+On June 30, 2023, Gerald Champion Regional Medical Center (GCRMC) announced an agreement to join CHRISTUS Health, a Catholic, not-for-profit health system based in Irving, Texas.
+The acquisition became effective on July 1, 2023, aiming to preserve and enhance high-quality healthcare in the Alamogordo area.
+CHRISTUS Health committed to investing in capital improvements, expanding recruitment and retention efforts, and growing clinical capabilities at GCRMC.

+The merger included plans for CHRISTUS Health to fund a new local foundation with a $240 million donation and invest $100 million in capital over ten years to support GCRMC's operations and services.